 **Please note this date has been CHANGED from Sept.
 11 to OCT.
 30!**

-– Longtime MSO Principal trumpet, Darcie Bishop hits the happiest of notes for this popular first concert’s return to St. Andrew’s Cathedral.
+Longtime MSO Principal trumpet, Darcie Bishop hits the happiest of notes for this popular concert’s return to St. Andrew’s Cathedral.
 The evening revels in the timeless appeal of masters Vivaldi, Geminiani & Bach, and features Bishop in an exuberant Torelli concerto.
 A concert nothing short of glorious!
-(Concert is general admission; no assigned seating.
+(General admission; no assigned seating.
 Doors open at 6:30p).
 Tickets $25; students/children (ages 4-18) $5

 Antonio Vivaldi Concerto for Strings in G minor, R. 157